 Please read the testing of Ariane V rocket solid-propellant boosters case study and learn about how 800 channels of high-speed, isolated Dewesoft DAQ and control systems are used and fully integrated into the SYCLONE control system using EtherCAT.

-DEWESOFT and CLEMESSY combine the best of both worlds: high-end data acquisition capacity and control front-ends in a single device with efficient and full performance control-command software solution.
-The high level of quality required by the National French Space Agency and more generally the European Space Agency has increased Dewesoft solutions maturity and robustness for large test benches with hundreds and thousands of channels.
+DEWESOFT and CLEMESSY combine the best of both worlds: high-end data acquisition capacity and control front-ends in a single device with an efficient and full-performance control-command software solution.
+The high quality required by the National French Space Agency and more generally the European Space Agency has increased the Dewesoft solution's maturity and robustness for large test benches with hundreds and thousands of channels.